King Clone: Dating methodology

 King Clone was identified and the age estimated by Frank Vasek, a professor at the University of California, Riverside.
 After Vasek hypothesized that the creosote ring was, in fact, one organism, Leonel da Silveira Lobo O'Reilly Sternberg (then a graduate student working in Vasek's lab), documented that plants within a ring had more similar characteristics than those from other plant clusters.
 Vasek then used two methods to estimate the age of the ring.
 One method counted rings and measured the distance of annual growth, and the other used radiocarbon dating on pieces of wood found in the center of the ring, and measuring their distances from each other and the living bushes.
 The two dating methods yielded similar results (age about 11,700 years).

 Public appearances

-This plant was in the 'Desert Worlds' episode of the David Attenborough TV series The Green Planet where he revisited the plant in 2022, after previously filming it in 1982.
+The plant was featured in an episode of Ripleys Believe It Or Not in 1983.
+This plant was in the 'Desert Worlds' episode of the David Attenborough TV series The Green Planet where he revisited the plant in 2022, after previously filming it in 1982 for 'The Baking Deserts' episode of The Living Planet.
 The plant had grown by less than one inch (25 mm) during this time.